-As many families try to decide on whether to choose face-to-face or distance learning for 2nd quarter, here is some information that may help you as you make a decision.
+As many families try to decide on whether to choose face-to-face or distance learning for all the quarters, here is some information that may help you as you make a decision.
 We know that this is not an easy choice for many of you.
 Please let us know if there is anything we can do to support you in the decision making process.

-- We anticipate having a dedicated distance teacher on each grade level.
+- We anticipate having a distance teacher on each grade level.

 - Learning will be administered primarily through technology.
 Internet connectivity is imperative.
 If you do not have internet capability and still wish to engage in distance learning, please contact the office for options.